 - You either didn’t test sincerely or are being misguided.
 Try again.

-- I am sincere/I did test again.
+- I am sincere/I did the test again.
 The same thing happens.

 The outsider test is no more effective than the Mormon “internal witness test.”
-In a surprising exposure of hypocrisy, the atheist is following the same path the Christian is when he says to simply seek God and listen to his voice in order to confirm Christianity is true.
+In a surprising exposure of hypocrisy, the atheist is following the same path the religious is when he says to simply seek god and listen to his voice in order to confirm its truth.
 Both aren’t approaching or evaluating the evidence, they’re relying on nothing more than an internal witness.
 Tell any skeptic that you’ve done the outsider test and have maintained your faith and they’ll reply in a fashion similar to the one above.
 What happens then?
 We may go to discussing actual arguments and looking at the evidence.
 The outsider test is nothing but a diversion from the question of objective truth.